Can you get weight loss injections on the NHS?

 What is Wegovy?

 Wegovy is taken once a week and each pen contains 4 doses.
 You’ll follow a Wegovy dosing schedule, which involves taking the same dose for 4 weeks before increasing to the next dose.
-Your starting dose will be 0.25 mg, which is gradually increased to a maintenance dose of 2.4 mg.
-In clinical studies, Wegovy has been proven to help people lose up to 15% of their starting weight after taking the maintenance dose for 68 weeks.
+Your starting dose will be 0.25 mg, which is gradually increased to a maintenance dose of 7.2mg.
+In clinical studies, Wegovy has been proven to help people lose an average 21% of their starting weight after taking the maintenance dose of 7.2mg for 72 weeks.

 Where else can I get Wegovy?

-If you want to try Wegovy sooner or can’t access a specialist weight management service in your area, Wegovy is also available with a private prescription.
-ASDA Online Doctor can provide you with a prescription and your chosen weight loss treatment, all in one place.
+If you want to try Wegovy sooner or cannot access a specialist weight management service in your area, Wegovy is also available with a private prescription.
+Asda Online Doctor can provide you with a prescription and your chosen weight loss treatment, all in one place.

 We can prescribe Wegovy if you have a BMI of: